Introduction

 }

-But there are additional rules you must follow in addition to those of the format you use.
+However, there are additional rules you must follow beyond those of the format you use.

 Keys

-Key names must be valid Rust identifier, with the exception of - that would be converted to _.
+Key names must be valid Rust identifiers, with the exception that - will be converted to _, and do not support strict or reserved keywords.

-The keys must be the same across all files, else the load_locales! macro will emit warnings.
-The difference in keys is based on the default locale.
+The keys must be the same across all files; otherwise, the codegen will emit warnings.
+Any difference in keys is based on the default locale.

-If a key is present in the default locale but not in another locale, the other locale will default it's value to the default locale one and emit a warning that a key is missing in that locale.
+If a key is present in the default locale but not in another locale, the other locale will use the value from the default locale and emit a warning that a key is missing in that locale.

-If you want to explicitly state that this value take the value of the default locale, you can declare it as null:
+If you want to explicitly indicate that this value should use the value from the default locale, you can declare it as null:

 {